SpudGunMan/mPWRD-OS/README.md

 to install sercvice run from the /opt/meshing-around directory `sudo bash etc/install_service.sh`

-your femtofox should now be running meshing-around bot!
+your mPWRD-OS device should now be running meshing-around bot!